-The module will be primarily taught online across 10 weeks.
-There will also be a face-to-face on campus lecture at the end of the programme of learning which provides students with an overview of the 'next steps to study' and informs them of other courses and learning opportunities available to them at WGU.
-Delivery during weeks 1-10 will take place over three hours each week (2 hours asynchronous / 1 hours online synchronous).
-The final face-to-face session will be 3 hours, plus another 3 hours assessment guidance will be provided asynchronously online.
+The module will be taught 100% online across 5 weeks.
+Lectures will be made up of prerecorded lectures which students can work through at their own pace.
+There will also be an optional face-to-face on campus lecture at the end of the programme of learning which provides students with an overview of the 'next steps to study' and informs them of other courses and learning opportunities available to them at WGU.